scottcgi/MojoTween/Documentation/Documentation-en.md

 `Tween` is mainly used to build an action timeline, and then fill the timeline with actions. `TweenAction` can be created manually, but in most cases, the engine has extended a large number of existing `Unity Objects`.

-Such as `Transform` can directly call the method with the `Action` prefix to create an `TweenAction`, just like `ActionMoveX(float x, float duration)`.
+Such as `Transform` can directly call the method with the `Action` prefix to create a `TweenAction`, just like `transform.ActionMoveX(float x, float duration)`.

 Both `Tween` and `TweenAction` support chained calls to set properties, including `ease`, `isRelative`, `callback` and more.

 The detailed relationships of engine objects can be found in the [Code Architecture](./CodeArchitecture.png) diagram.

 * [Tween](#tween)
   * [Create Tween](#create-tween)